 Tell someone at a family gathering you work in collections and watch their face.
 There is almost always a moment.
-A small recoil.
-A polite recovery.
-Maybe a careful question about whether you are the kind of person who calls people at dinner about old credit card bills.
+A small recoil, then a polite recovery, then maybe a careful question about whether you are the kind of person who calls people at dinner about old credit card bills.
 The reaction is rarely about you.
-It is about a picture they already had in their head before they ever heard the word.
+It is about a picture they already had in their head long before they ever heard what you actually do.

 The picture in their head